rust-lang/rfcs/text/2623-type-ascribed-coercions.md

 By applying the same rule to type ascribed expressions, we aim to reduce language complexity and increase consistency.

-This change shouldn't in any way conflict with [RCF 2522]
+This change shouldn't in any way conflict with [RFC 2522]

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation